tanyaclement/cpcda18.github.io/index.md

 ### Optional Readings

 -   Sims, Nancy.
 “Library Licensing and Criminal Law: The Aaron Swartz Case.” *College & Research Libraries News* 72, no. 9 (2011): 534–37. [http://crln.acrl.org/content/72/9/534.short](http://crln.acrl.org/content/72/9/534.short).

+- Day, Ronald E. “Governing Expression: Social Big Data and Neoliberalism.”
+In *Indexing It All: The Subject in the Age of Documentation*, Information, and Data, 123–44.
+History and Foundations of Information Science.
+Cambridge, Massachusetts: The MIT Press, 2014.

+- Sanger, David E., and Eric Schmitt.
+“Snowden Used Low-Cost Tool to Best N.S.A.”
+The New York Times.
+February 8, 2014. [http://www.nytimes.com/2014/02/09/us/snowden-used-low-cost-tool-to-best-nsa.html](http://www.nytimes.com/2014/02/09/us/snowden-used-low-cost-tool-to-best-nsa.html)

 ### Assignment